-For intramuscular injections, I recommend an 18-gauge, 1 inch, to 1 1/2-inch, needle.
-If the product is very thick, I may use a 16-gauge needle, but I find very little need for this size now with products currently on the market.
+For intramuscular injections, I recommend an 18-gauge, 1-inch to 1 1/2- inch needle.
+If product is very thick, I may use a 16-guage needle, but I find very little need for this size now with products currently on the market.

-I know this is a lot, but the point I'd leave you with is this: Needles are cheap, cows are not.
+I know this is a lot, but the point I'd leave you with is: Needles are cheap, cows are not.